 Don’t let it be.
 Worse case scenario: you have an existing store built before the change in regulations.
 The good news is, you’re not doomed.
 Adjustments can be made to increase usability and get you closer to compliance.
 And we can help you with that, we’re not just here to make new websites.
 Get in touch to see how we can help with e-commerce accessibility .

 Accessibility compliance is more important than ever — we can’t stress this enough.

-Compliance is there to protect you and increase the reach of your e-commerce store .
+Seek compliance to reduce legal risk and increase the reach of your e-commerce store.

 ADA compliance must be understood as a process, as opposed to a one-off project.
-You can’t let the time and money of initial compliance efforts go to waste.
+You can’t let the time and money of initial compliance efforts be wasted.

 If the cost of ensuring compliance is putting you off, stack it up against ADA violation fines.
 We guarantee, it’ll start to look a lot less expensive.

 The best plan is to get busy, right now.